binxiaoff/core/doc/technical/creditguaranty/eligibility.rst

 Introduction
 ============

-While creating a program, CASA configures the information that distributors must fill in when they make reservation requests.
+While creating a program, CASA configures the conditions on some selected fields that distributors must fill in when they make the reservation requests.
 That is called the eligibility.
 For each criteria, we can add eligibility configurations, conditions, and define which one is eligible.